top of page

 Establishing long-term contracts with existing customers can significantly reduce customer concentration risk.
 Securing extended commitments from key clients ensures a more stable revenue base and strengthens your business's relationship with those customers.
 Long-term contracts often come with mutually beneficial terms, including greater predictability and cash flow stability for your startup.

-Addressing customer concentration with investors
+Addressing high customer concentration with investors

 A savvy investor will always ask "what happens to your business if a client doesn't renew and you lose a major source of revenue."
 Preparing for that conversation is pivotal when preparing for a successful fundraise.